How to Catch Your ideas

-“I believe that our planet is inhabited not only by animals and plants and bacteria and viruses, but also by ideas.
+“I believe that our planet is inhabited not only by animals and plants and bacteria and viruses but also by ideas.
 Ideas are a disembodied, energetic life-form.
 They are completely separate from us, but capable of interacting with us—albeit strangely.
-Ideas have no material body, but they do have consciousness, and they most certainly have will.
+Ideas have no material body, but they do have consciousness, and they most certainly have the will.
 Ideas are driven by a single impulse: to be made manifest.
 And the only way an idea can be made manifest in our world is through collaboration with a human partner.
-It is only through a human’s efforts that an idea can be escorted out of the ether and into the realm of the actual.” - Elizabeth Gilber, Big Magic.
+It is only through a human’s efforts that an idea can be escorted out of the ether and into the realm of the actual.” – Elizabeth Gilber, Big Magic.

 How to Catch Your Ideas